almonder01/PasswordManagementSystem/README.md

    git clone https://github.com/almonder01/PasswordManagementSystem.git
    ```
 2. Open the project in **Visual Studio**.
+3. Go to DL_PasswordManagementSystem/clsDBSettings.cs.
+4. Change: User Id="Write Your SQL User"; Password="Write your SQL PAssword" on **ConnectionString** and **masterConnectionString**.
-3. Build and run the application.
+5. Build and run the application.
-4. On first launch, the system will create an empty database automatically.
+6. On first launch, the system will create an empty database automatically.
-5. Add your first account, then start managing all your credentials from the dashboard.
+7. Add your first account, then start managing all your credentials from the dashboard.

 ---
 ## 📸 Screenshots